Zeroeh/udp-mitm/README.md

 # Issues
 - The example python and ntp mitm application stops transmitting packets after a bit.
 This is probably some protection mechanism on apples end however.
+- You may experience some cross talk from the intercept coming from your router on heavily used UDP applications.
+This can be negated by changing the iptables script to use the ethernet interface only.

 # Todo
 - Maybe make the bash script a little more user friendly by cutting down the arguments a little bit?